 To date more than £500,000 has been distributed to athletes across several strands.
 These include the PHM Athlete Award, which provides individual awards of up to £1000 to aspiring athletes under the age of 26, scholarships to student athletes studying at the University of Stirling (home of Team Scotland) and the Achieve Programme run up to and during the Commonwealth Games to give potential future members of Team Scotland a mentored, behind the scenes experience of the Games.

 Current recipients of the PHM Athlete Award, which is administered by the Youth Trust, were joined today by benefactor Paul Morron along with a number of athletes who have benefitted from Youth Trust support over the past three decades.

-Among the 18 current recipients of the PHM Athlete Award are Gold Coast 2018 medallists Scott McLay (Swimming), Kelvin Cham (Gymnastics), and Vicky Glover, who earlier this month became the first Scottish female boxer to win a European Championship medal with bronze at the EUBC U22 Championships in Russia.
+Among the 18 current recipients of the PHM Athlete Award are Gold Coast 2018 medallists Scott McLay (Swimming) and Kelvin Cham (Gymnastics), as well as Vicky Glover, who earlier this month became the first Scottish female boxer to win a European Championship medal with bronze at the EUBC U22 Championships in Russia.